8 Best Hikes in the Midwest [2025]

 The BEST part is the location only 10 minutes away from Starved Rock!
 You can easily combine hiking at both of these free state parks over one or two days.

-One of the best trails is the Dells Area loop for its stunning stunning rock formations and cascading waterfalls.
+One of the best trails is the Dells Area loop for its stunning rock formations and cascading waterfalls.

 Best Trails at Matthiessen: